wordofwarning/wordofwarning.org/current/2017-worksahead/kunda/index.md

 What are the real laws of attraction?<br>How do we satisfy our longing to connect?<br>What is my place in the universe?<br>What makes me, me?

-A playful journey of discovery: about science; about sensuality; about spirituality; about ourselves; and how our bodies magically mirror the universe through a constellations of particles twinkling within us.
+A playful journey of discovery: about science; about sensuality; about spirituality; about ourselves; and how our bodies magically mirror the universe through a constellation of particles twinkling within us.

 #### Who is she?
 Chanje is a Manchester-based poet, playwright, and performance artist.
-Her first full-length play *Blue Black Sister* was commissioned by Royal Exchange Theatre in 2009; her most recent production *Amsterdam* premièred at Contact in 2014, subsequently touring nationally + internationally, and was nominated both for the Manchester Theatre and Alfred Fagon Awards.
-In 2015 she was supported by the Talawa Firsts programme and won the BBC's Verb New Voices Award where she made a short film, broadcast on iPlayer.
-Chanje is a regular performer across the performance poetry circuit including performances at the Royal Albert Hall + Calabash Literature Festival (Jamaica).
+Her first full-length play *Blue Black Sister* was commissioned by Royal Exchange Theatre in 2009; her most recent production *Amsterdam* premièred at Contact in 2014, subsequently touring nationally + internationally, and was nominated for both Manchester Theatre + Alfred Fagon Awards.
+In 2015 she was supported by the Talawa Firsts programme and won the BBC’s Verb New Voices Award, making content for radio + online platforms.
+On the performance poetry circuit she has performed at the Royal Albert Hall, and venues in Jamaica + the Netherlands.

 #### What people have said about her
 >*It was surprising and broke many of the clichés about live art — particularly live art dealing with issues of gender and race.
 I thought you had great presence.*<br>John McGrath, Manchester International Festival, on *Superposition*